dippy79/SmartTender/README.md

 - [ ] **Phase 6**: Payment Gateway Integration for Subscriptions

 ## ⚖️ License
-This project is proprietary and intended for authorized use by the SmartTender organization.
+This project is proprietary and intended for authorized use by the Author Amit Sharma.